icinganalysis/icinganalysis.github.io/content/Progress Through the Historical Selected Bibliography of NACA-NASA Icing Publications.md

 [^1]:
 "Selected Bibiliography of Unclassified NACA-NASA Aircraft Icing Reports" in "Aircraft Ice Protection", the report of a symposium held April 28-30, 1969, by the FAA Flight Standards Service;  Federal Aviation Administration, 800 Independence Ave., S.W., Washington, DC 20590.
 I could not find this on the NTRS or on the FAA site.
 It is available at [DTIC](https://apps.dtic.mil/sti/pdfs/AD0690469.pdf).
 [^2]:
 Selected Bibliography of NACA-NASA Aircraft Icing Publications, NASA-TM-81651, August, 1981  I could not locate this on the NTRS.
-It is available at [https://core.ac.uk/reader/42858720](https://core.ac.uk/reader/42858720) (circa November, 2021)
+It is available at (https://core.ac.uk/reader/42858720) (circa November, 2021)
 [^3]:
 von Glahn, Uwe H.: The Icing Problem, presented at Ottawa AGARD Conference.
 AG 19/P9, June 10-17 1955.
-[Reprint included in NASA-TM-81651]
 [^4]: National Technical Reports Server, https://ntrs.nasa.gov/